lfpdroubi/droubi.me/content/home/hero.en.md

 active = true
 date = 2018-11-04T00:00:00

-title = "Página Pessoal de Luiz F. P. Droubi"
+title = "Personal Website of Luiz Droubi"

 # Order that this section will appear in.
 weight = 5